-Visit the historic highlights of Germany on the famouse rivers Rhine, Main and Moselle.
+On our Historic Highlights Wine Rail Tour, visit the historic highlights of Germany on the famous Rhine, Main and Moselle Rivers.
 They are home to some of the foremost cultural treasures in Germany.

 Mighty monuments inscribed on the UNESCO World Heritage list, gentle vineyard slopes that have produced fine wines since ancient times, and rivers, shrouded in myth and legend.
 A tour of discovery through the cities on the famous German rivers enthralls the senses with high-caliber culture and internationally acclaimed wines.